DM-ALGO/anydesk/README.md

-## How to get rid of the the "Exposing sensitive info during casting/recording" warning for Android devices
+## How to get rid of the the "Exposing sensitive info during casting/recording" warning for AnyDesk on Android device

 ### Setup Your Android Device for ````ADB````